nearit/Android-SDK/docs/user-profilation.md

 });
 ```

-If you have multiple data properties, set them in batch
+If you have multiple data properties, set them in batch:
 ```java
 HashMap<String, String> userDataMap = new HashMap<>();
 userDataMap.put("name", "John");